Guide

 Reading the full email body means fetching the complete message — HTML, headers, and metadata — by its message ID.
 The nylas email list response includes a snippet (the first ~200 characters of plaintext), but password reset links and verification tokens live in the full HTML body.
 Use nylas email read with the message ID and --json to get the full content.

-Pass --grant to target a specific agent account.
+Pass the grant ID as a positional argument to target a specific agent account.
 The --raw flag returns the unprocessed body without any HTML rendering, which is useful when you need to inspect raw MIME content or headers.
 The JSON response includes both the body (HTML) and snippet fields.

 # Full message with body